elsehow/sank/README.md

 two Bacon.js helper functions for syncing a browser's local time with a timeserver

-## API

 ### sank.getTimeDiffStream (timeServerURL, updateTimeInterval)

-this function requests the time from timeServerURL on the specified interval.

-and returns a Bacon stream of time differences
+this function requests the time from timeServerURL on the specified interval and **returns a Bacon stream of differences (in ms)** between local time and server time.

 (NB. it expects the timeServerURL to return nothing but a date on GET request)